JaDetGodtDu/nodejs_exam/readme.md

 - Set up update user info in frontend
 - Set up change password in frontend

-- Set up /signup emailing service in backend
+- Set up /signup emailing service in backend (DONE)
 - Set up /signup creation of pet logic - In the frontend?
 Automatically when a user is created?
+(DONE)

 - Make death logic for pets